zenmetsu/docker_factorio_server/README.md

 **When I run a server on a port besides 34197 nobody can connect from the server browser**

-The `PORT` environment variable starts the server on the a different port, .e.g. `-e "PORT=34198"`.
+Use the `PORT` environment variable to start the server on the a different port, .e.g. `docker run -e "PORT=34198" ...`.
 This changes the source port on the packets used for port detection. `-p 34198:34197` works fine for private servers, but the server browser detects the wrong port.

 # Credits